GoogleCloudPlatform/cloud-spanner-emulator/README.md

 - Check constraint

-- Dataflow templates

 Features not currently available:

-- Views

-- JSON columns
+- Cloud Spanner dataflow templates are not supported.

 Notable limitations: